We're sharing why salt systems work well for swimming pools but not hot tubs.

 Salt systems are often praised as maintenance free, but is that really true?
 Our experts weigh in on hot tub salt system maintenance.

 Hot tub manufacturers that use hot tub salt water systems often claim that they are ‘natural’ or ‘chemical free’.
 However, it must be noted that a saltwater pool and a hot tub salt water system are not the same.
-While salt systems may have worked well for your swimming pool in the past, this does not naturally guarantee it to be the best choice for your hot tub.
+While salt systems work well for your swimming pool, this does not naturally guarantee it to be the best choice for your hot tub.
 Keeping in mind the negative impact of salt on internal hot tub components, potential warranty issues, and the added maintenance concerns, is a salt water system really maintenance-free?

 Are Salt Water Hot Tubs Really Maintenance Free?